Laser Eye Surgery Consultation in Brantford

 As in LASIK, your surgeon reshapes the cornea during PRK, allowing you to refract light properly.
 But, unlike LASIK, your surgeon will remove the outer layer of the cornea before reshaping it with a laser.

-CLE replaces your eye’s natural lens with an artificial lens in your required prescription.
-CLE is generally a cataract surgery, but it can be performed to correct refractive errors too.
-It may be an option for those who aren’t candidates for other types of laser eye surgery.
+CLE (clear lens exchange) replaces your eye’s natural lens with an artificial lens in your required prescription.
+CLE is generally a cataract surgery, but it can be performed to correct refractive errors, too.
+It may be an option for those who are not candidates for other types of laser eye surgery.

-During the CLE procedure, your natural lens will either be removed by breaking it up with an ultrasound probe or creating an incision to remove the lens in one piece.
+During the CLE procedure, your natural lens will either be broken up with an ultrasound probe or removed in one piece through an incision.

 Start Your Laser Vision Correction Journey Today